lreij/notes/z.md

 ## books

+The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom

+Change: Principles of Problem Formation and Problem Resolution

 The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime

 Tiny Experiments: How to Live Freely in a Goal-Obsessed World